 Prior to his work at Towards Justice, David was a staff attorney at the National Consumer Law Center, working on forced arbitration and predatory auto lending.
 While there, he authored the Model State Consumer and Employee Justice Enforcement Act, which provides states with tools to mitigate some of the harms that forced arbitration causes low-income consumers and workers.
-David remains a contributing author for the National Consumer Law Center, where he authors the organization’s treatise on the enforceability of forced arbitration clauses and class waivers.
+David remains a contributing author for the National Consumer Law Center, where he co-authors the organization’s treatise on the enforceability of forced arbitration clauses and class waivers.

 In 2023, David served as a Wasserstein Public Interest Fellow at Harvard Law School.
 In 2020, David was awarded the Rising Star Award by the National Consumer Law Center.
 The award honors an attorney or attorneys (in practice for 15 years or less) who made major contributions to consumer law within the past two years.
 David was also co-lead counsel in Solis v.
 Circle Group, a class action challenging the misclassification and underpayment of hundreds of immigrant drywall workers that won honors as the Colorado Plaintiffs’ Employment Lawyers Case of the Year in 2018.

 David clerked for Chief Judge Patti B. Saris of the District of Massachusetts and Judges Robert D. Sack and Susan L. Carney of the United States Court of Appeals for the Second Circuit.
 David is a graduate of Williams College and Harvard Law School.
 David is on the board of directors of the People’s Parity Project and is the president of the board of Congregation Rodef Shalom, his synagogue in Denver.

 District of Colorado